Investing in index funds is a great, low-cost way to diversify your portfolio and reduce risk.

 There is no guarantee of index growth and returns.

-The S&P 500 lost 38.49% of its value during the financial crisis crash of 2008, but in 2009, it recovered when it grew by 23.45%.
+The S&P 500 lost 38.49% of its value during the financial crisis in 2008, but in 2009 it recovered and grew by 23.45%.

 The S&P 500 can suffer multi-year losses during a stock market crash.
-According to Stock Rover, the S&P 500 shrank in 2000, 2001, and 2002 and fell by 10.14% in 2000, 12.04% in 2001, and 23.37% in 2001.
+According to Stock Rover, the S&P 500 shrank in 2000, 2001, and 2002, falling by 10.14% in 2000, 12.04% in 2001, and 23.37% in 2002.

 History shows that steady index growth is not guaranteed every year.
 There have been periods of losses.
-Index recovery can come fast; Stockย Rover estimates the S&P 500 grew by 26.38% in 2003.
+Index recovery can come fast; Stock Rover estimates the S&P 500 grew by 26.38% in 2003.

 Investors need a system to help them avoid stock market crashes when investing in index funds.